-There are several factors which contribute to the onset of inflammaging and the age at which it begins to affect us.
-These factors include exposure to certain physical, chemical, and biological antigenic agents (stressors) like heat, UV and gamma radiation, products of metabolism such as oxygen-free radicals and reducing sugars, and exposures to bacteria and viruses.
+There are several factors that contribute to the onset of inflammaging and the age at which it begins to affect us.
+These factors include exposure to certain physical, chemical, and biological antigenic agents (stressors) like heat, UV, and gamma radiation, products of metabolism such as oxygen-free radicals and reducing sugars, and exposures to bacteria and viruses.
 Of course, genetics also plays a role and may contribute to the variance from one individual to the next.
 For example, some people may be poorly protected against oxygen radicals in comparison to others.
 Therefore, these individuals will experience more oxidative damage.
 Great protection creates better longevity and health.

-Inflammaging is also caused by changes which take place in your body as you age.
+Inflammaging is also caused by changes that take place in your body as you age.
 You begin to produce more inflammatory chemicals such as interleukins, tumor necrosis factor, and other cytokines, all of which contribute to inflammation.
 These changes are further compounded by reduced responsiveness and impaired communication between immune system cells.
 Inflammaging usually happens slowly and over many years, making it difficult to identify early in a clinical setting.
-Often by the time it’s identified, disease has already begun to set in as a consequence of this chronic inflammatory state.
+Often by the time it’s identified, the disease has already begun to set in as a consequence of this chronic inflammatory state.

 The symptoms of chronic inflammation and those symptoms that become more prevalent with age are much the same.
 Many people who deal with chronic inflammation for genetic reasons age prematurely — on their insides!